Extensions & Integrations

 });

-module of the dashboard as shown above in order to map all of your sites to subdomains of certain working domains, one per environment.
-For example you might have one domain for local testing (dev
+The baseUrlDomains option of the site module is required.
+As shown above, it maps all of your sites to subdomains of certain working domains, one per environment.
+For example, you might have one domain for local testing (dev), one domain for testing code on a cloud that is not the production environment (staging), and one domain for production (prod).

 Starting up Apostrophe in a specific environment